 It sounds as if it could be someone who represents your rights as a computer user.
-But it's not.
-Or maybe it's what you call a spy for a software company who tracks your online behavior.
-But that's not correct either.
-Fact is, it's nothing quite as mysterious or interesting as that.
+But it’s not.
+Or maybe it’s what you call a spy for a software company that tracks your online behavior.
+But that’s not correct either.
+The fact is, it’s nothing quite as mysterious or interesting as that.

 Let’s state it a simpler way:

 When you’re surfing the Internet—hopping from one Web page to another, sending emails from your Gmail or Yahoo email account, or shopping on Amazon.com—your Web browser (Google Chrome, Firefox, Internet Explorer) is the user agent.
 The network you’re accessing is the Internet, with a specific website or service in mind (such as Amazon.com).